Oopsie rolls are a no-carb bread substitute. Their texture is spongy and their flavor is neutral, so they’re very versatile.

-Their texture is actually fairly similar to spongy white bread or bun, and their taste is neutral, so they can go with either savory dishes (sandwiches, burgers) or dessert (just like crepes, you could fill them with whipped cream and berries).
-My only complaint is that oopsie rolls are on the delicate side and tear quite easily, so using them as a bun substitute for a burger is even messier than usual.
+My only complaint is that oopsie rolls are on the delicate side and tear quite easily.
+Which means that using them as a bun substitute for a burger is even messier than usual.

 - Nonstick cooking spray